 How To Measure Customer Loyalty

-It is easy and logical to imagine that a large portion of your sales are coming from a select few customers.
-But to make realistic plans on your future, you’ll need to be able to calculate the outcome.
+It is easy and logical to imagine that a large portion of your sales is coming from a select few customers.
+But to make realistic plans for your future, you’ll need to be able to calculate the outcome.
 Here are the main metrics to measure customer loyalty:

 Churn rate measures the percentage of customers who end their relationship with a company in a given period.
 It can be measured by month, quarter and year.
 Measuring it monthly is especially important for subscription based companies who expect monthly paying customers.
 If your churn rate gets higher than usual, there might be an underlying problem in your system that affects customer satisfaction.
 The best way to find out is to ask the customer.

 While checking churn, also take a look at the repeat purchase (or customer retention) rate.
 If this ratio is low while churn is high, you might need to review your marketing strategy and stop wasting your budget on one-timers.